 NELP-GCP envisions that environment friendly products or services are being produced and distributed in the country.

-To date, NELP-GCP has granted the Seal of Approval to twenty-four (24) products under the categories of laundry detergent, cement, natural infill material, engine oil, ceramic tile, water-based paint, LED light, paper handtowel, tissue papers, induction lamp, electronic ballast, organic liquid disinfectant and photocopier.
-Also, the programme has developed and approved the environmental criteria for thirty-five (35) products and services, including tissue paper products, household batteries, engine oils, printing and writing paper products, crayons, fire extinguishers, cement, fluorescent lamps, electronic ballasts, paints, writing instruments, paper envelopes, paper boards, inkjet and toner cartridges, desktop and laptop computers, multi-function printing devices, printers, photocopiers, facsimile machines, liquid disinfectants, bath soaps, hair shampoos, and liquid dishwashing products.
+NELP-GCP has granted the Seal of Approval to greenproducts under the categories of laundry detergent, cement, natural infill material, engine oil, ceramic tile, water-based paint, LED light, paper handtowel, tissue papers, induction lamp, electronic ballast, organic liquid disinfectant, fiber cement board and photocopier.
+Also, the programme has developed and approved the environmental criteria for certain products and services, including tissue paper products, household batteries, engine oils, printing and writing paper products, crayons, fire extinguishers, cement, fluorescent lamps, electronic ballasts, paints, writing instruments, paper envelopes, paper boards, inkjet and toner cartridges, desktop and laptop computers, multi-function printing devices, printers, photocopiers, facsimile machines, liquid disinfectants, bath soaps, hair shampoos, fiber cement board, liquid dishwashing products and food services.

 Moreover, President Arroyo signed Executive Order 301 (EO 301), "Establishing a Green Procurement Program for All Departments, Bureaus, Offices and Agencies of the Executive Branch of Government," on 29 March 2004.
 EO 301 mandates the executive branch of government to create a program that will green its supply chain.
 The implementation of said policy is expected to jumpstart the demand for green products, at least for government purchasing activities.